Buntingford branch line: Authorisation

 The line, when completed, was a branch from the Eastern Counties Railway.
 The Great Northern Railway had a branch line to Hertford from Welwyn and it was possible that the Buntingford line might be sold to the GNR.
 The ECR agreed to provide financial assistance to the extent of £22,000.
 Two ECR board members joined the WH&BR board, and the ECR agreed to work the line for 50% of receipts.
 In 1862 the ECR and other railway companies in East Anglia amalgamated to form the Great Eastern Railway.

-By 1863 the line was ready, and a special train was arranged for shareholders to attend the Shareholders' Meeting in Buntingford.
+By 1863 the line was ready, and a special train was arranged for shareholders to attend the shareholders' meeting in Buntingford.
 On 10 February 1863 a special train ran from London to Buntingford.

 An inspection by the Board of Trade was necessary before passenger operation could start, and Captain J. H. Rich visited the line on 18 April 1863.
 He was critical, the permanent way was below the required standard and the underbridges were badly constructed, one at Bog Ford Bridge, was reported to have sunk three inches under the inspection train, there were no facing point indicators, no turntable at St Margaret's, and several stations had no distant signals.
 There was inadequate fencing, and overbridges were not properly fenced on the road approach wing walls.

 This was a serious blow to the company, which had assumed that early opening was within its grasp.
 Bog Ford Bridge was reconstructed, a 91-feet depth of piling was required to get a proper foundation.
-The work committed the company to considerable unforeseen expenditure and a further Act of 22 June 1863 obtained authorisation to take an additional £40,000 share capital.
+The work committed the company to considerable unforeseen expenditure and a further act of 22 June 1863, the Ware, Hadham and Buntingford Railway Act 1863 (26 & 27 Vict. c. lxxxviii), obtained authorisation to take an additional £40,000 share capital.